raspberrypilearning/fart-detector/WORKSHEET.md

 --- | --- | --- | ---
 4.7k | 10k | 22k | 47k

 Take another look at the schematic diagram above, you'll see that there is a row of 1's to represent the four bit binary number that will be the on/off state of the ladder (it shows `1111` which is 15).
 So in our code we'll start the ladder at `0000`.
-With all the resistors turned off the output voltage will be much higher than the GPIO threshold and so the trigger pin (GPIO 4) will read `HIGH`.
+With all the resistors turned off the output voltage will be much higher than the GPIO threshold and so the trigger pin (GPIO 4) will read HIGH.
 We then incrementally work our way up to 15 `1111`.
-On each step we decrease the resistance (or increase the amount of voltage siphoned off to ground) and check to see if GPIO 4 has gone from `HIGH` to `LOW`.
-Once we have found the HIGH/LOW threshold the air quality sensor is then calibrated to normal air and any increase in output voltage (caused by a fart) should be enough to tip the trigger pin back from `LOW` into `HIGH`.
+On each step we decrease the resistance (or increase the amount of voltage siphoned off to ground) and check to see if GPIO 4 has gone from HIGH to LOW.
+Once we have found the HIGH/LOW threshold the air quality sensor is then calibrated to normal air and any increase in output voltage (caused by a fart) should be enough to tip the trigger pin back from LOW into HIGH.
 We then just need to wait for this to happen in our code and then sound the alarm!

 ### The practise